danvgar/colligo/README.md

 - Dynamic link insertion
   - Only submit a URL, OpenGraph information is automatically populated into link.
 - Front-End Updates
+  - Need a logo
   - Link skeletons
   - Improved SideNav
+  - Add Demo GIF to README

 See the [open issues](https://github.com/danvgar/colligo/issues) for a full list of proposed features (and known issues).